 Help us remix and retell the stories behind the University of Cambridge Museums' under-explored objects.
 Each month we'll set you a new creative challenge.
 How you respond is up to you.
-Our first challenge is SOUND.
-Scroll down to find out more.
+Our third challenge is VIDEO - find out more below!

 We'll share your creations on our social media, and, at the end of each challenge, a guest curator will make their selection for an online exhibition hosted on our Discover page.
 Once we're able to return to the museums, the exhibitions will be available from our museum galleries via digitally enhanced labels.

 - Create new art and interpretation

 - Tell the stories that need to be heard

 - Have your work shared on our social media

 - Be in with the chance for your work to be included in an online exhibition and accessible from the museums' galleries.

 - A phone or digital camera.

 You need to be aged 16 older to take part.

 Great!
 Sign me up!
 Head over to our Volunteer Makers page to sign up and submit your video.